 6. Where can I work?

-SCMSOA supplies referees for high school matches in a service area that includes Albert Lea, Fairmont, Faribault, Mankato, Marshall, New Ulm, Owatonna, St. Peter, Tracy, and Waseca.
+SCMSOA supplies referees for hundreds of high school matches each year in a service area that includes Albert Lea, Fairmont, Faribault, Mankato, Marshall, New Ulm, Owatonna, St. Peter, Tracy, and Waseca.
 You control your assignments by indicating where you are willing to travel.